 How to fill out the new 2020 W-4 Form?

 It’s simple.
 Fill out the New 2020 W-4 Form in 5 simple steps.
 Complete Step 2, 3, and 4 only if they apply to you.
 Otherwise, skip these steps.

-- Claim Dependent details such as the amount of the child tax credit and the credit for the dependents that you can claim when you file the tax return.
+- Dependent details: Claim dependent details such as the amount of the child tax credit and the credit for the dependents that you can claim when you file the tax return.

 - Other adjustments: Other adjustment details such as other income (not from job), itemized deductions, and any extra withholding.

 - Sign Form: Sign the form and submit it to the employer.